Expats in Shanghai: A Guide to Living in Shanghai

 5.International Schools for Expats in Shanghai - Education List, Course, and Review

-Due to the language barrier, most expats in Shanghai prefer to send their children to international schools compared to public schools in China.
-Expats who want to immerse their children in the local culture and language can also enroll them in public or private schools in China.
+Due to the language barrier, most expats in Shanghai prefer to send their children to international schools compared to public schools in Shanghai.
+Expats who want to immerse their children in the local culture and language can also enroll them in public or private schools in Shanghai.

 International education in Shanghai usually offers courses from different countries or regions, such as the United States, the United Kingdom, Germany, France, Singapore, Hong Kong, Japan, South Korea, etc. Most international schools offer education from primary to secondary school, but there are also some preschool and kindergarten classes.

-6.How to Apply for or Renew a China Visa?
-China Visa Policy and Application
+6.How to Apply for or Renew a Visa?
+Visa Policy and Application

-Common visa types in China include Tourist visa (L), Visitor visa (F), Study visa (X), Work visa (Z), Residence visa (D), etc. Foreigners coming to China for tourism, business, study, work and life should choose the type of visa that suits them.
+Common visa types in Shanghai include Tourist visa (L), Visitor visa (F), Study visa (X), Work visa (Z), Residence visa (D), etc. Foreigners coming to Shanghai for tourism, business, study, work and life should choose the type of visa that suits them.

-Foreign students can directly apply for a work visa in China after graduation, without any work experience requirement.
-Foreigners holding other visas can convert their existing visas into work visas after entering China and finding a job.
-China has also added Visa-free policies for multiple countries, so you may not need to apply for a visa to come to China.
+Foreign students can directly apply for a work visa in Shanghai after graduation, without any work experience requirement.
+Foreigners holding other visas can convert their existing visas into work visas after entering Shanghai and finding a job.
+Shanghai has also added Visa-free policies for multiple countries, so you may not need to apply for a visa to come to Shanghai.

 7.Best Banks in Shanghai: Financial Centers, ATMs, Currency Exchange, Credit Card